astronautlevel2/Luma3DS-updater/bootstrap-doc.md

 Removing the StarUpdater self-updater from the menu will also be required.
 Auto-updating will be handled at the start of the script, as well.

+--

+The auto-updater (original code) and the updater option have been removed from StarUpdater.